8. Electromagnetic sources¶

 8.5.
 Dipole¶

-Then, it is localized in the 3d space (x
+Then, it is localized in the 3d space (x, y, z) and

 its load impedance in ohm.